 - Rice Beach in Wario Land is this, albeit with less water than most examples (until the tide comes in after beating the world boss) up to around level 4.

-- Cool Spot began with a beach level.
+- Cool Spot begins with a beach level and ends with one.

 - Jett Rocket begins in one of these, called the Atoll.
 Strangely, the second level of the Atoll is a Death Mountain instead.